Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

-An Input-queued switch (or just switch) is a device that exchanges data from one channel to another in a data center.
 A switch of size $n$ consists of $n$ input ports and $n$ output ports.
 The message packets flow from input ports to output ports in a time-slotted manner.
-For time slot $t$, we denote the arrival $a_{i+n(j-1)}(t)$ to be the number of packets that come input $i$ to be sent to output port $j$.
+For any time slot $t$, we denote $a_{i+n(j-1)}(t)$ as the number of packets that arrive at input $i$, and to be sent to output port $j$.
 As there are $n^2$ such input-output pairs, the arrival in any time slot can be represented by an $n^2$ vector $\ar(t)$.
 The architecture of the device doesn't allow all the packets to be transferred in one go, which leads to a queue build up on the inputs.
-We use $q_{i+n(j-1)}(t)$ (or $\q(t)$ in vector notation) to denote the backlog of packets that need to be transferred to the output $j$ from input $i$.
-We assume that the arrivals are i.i.d. with respect to $t$ and the distribution of the arrivals have a bounded support (i.e. for $(i,j)$ and $t$, $a_{i+n(j-1)}(t)\leq a_{\max}$).
+We use $q_{i+n(j-1)}(t)$ (or $\q(t)$ in vector notation) to denote the backlog (or queue) of packets that need to be transferred to the output $j$ from input $i$.
+We assume that the arrivals are i.i.d. with respect to time $t$ and across the input-output pair $(i,j)$.
+Also, the arrivals are uniformly bounded by a constant, i.e., there exists $a_{\max}$ such that for $(i,j)$ and $t$, $a_{i+n(j-1)}(t)\leq a_{\max}$.
 The mean arrival rate vector is given by $\mathbb E[\ar(t)] = \boldsymbol \lambda$ and let $\boldsymbol \sigma^2$ be the co-variance matrix of the arrival vector $\ar(t)$.
 The independence of the arrivals across the input-output pair gives us that the co-variance matrix $\boldsymbol\sigma^2$ is a diagonal matrix.
-Also, under the symmetric variance condition, all the variances are equal and then $\boldsymbol \sigma^2 =\sigma^2 \mathbf{I}_{n^2} $, where $\mathbf{I}_{n^2}$ is the identity matrix of size $n^2$.
+We say that the arrivals satisfy the \textit{symmetric variance condition} if all the variances are equal, and then $\boldsymbol \sigma^2 =\sigma^2 \mathbf{I}_{n^2} $.
+Note that the symmetric variance condition is satisfied when the system is in uniform traffic.